Let’s talk about Debt

 Debt is horrible.
 It’s probably a reason you don’t think you can travel full-time but is also chips away at your self worth.
 It’s often something we don’t want to admit to or talk about.

 In this email, you’ll learn:

-- How we eventually did (5 solutions you may not realise exist)
+- How we overcame it (5 solutions you may not realise exist)

 1. Why we struggled

 When you’re struggling with debt, the idea of doing something extra at the weekend feels impossible, let alone travelling full-time with your family.

 You feel guilty for spending money on anything other than surviving, right?

 Keri and I thought of ourselves as money-savvy people.
 Running a modest household should have been simple.

 Our debt started small, putting essentials like car insurance, food etc on credit cards, we got sucked in by the 0% interest offers, telling ourselves things would get easier soon.